 The judging is also blind.
 Writers submit anonymously and so if your story is massacred, no will will even know you wrote it.
 You get the feedback, while you quietly look around the room with your chin up as if to question who wrote such rubbish!

-What you learn, not just from your own work but from listening to everyone else’s submissions as well are where the pitfalls are, and perhaps more importantly, you get to see what works and hear why it works.
+What you learn, not just from your own work but from listening to everyone else’s submissions, are where the pitfalls are, and perhaps more importantly, you get to see what works and hear why it works.
 You also get feedback on what agents and editors are seeing up to that moment… what the current trends are.
 If three agents say, “I liked the manuscript by I have ten zombie romances that I’m trying to sell right now and another hundred in my current slush pile,” it’s probably not a good year to submit your zombie romance.

 The judges don’t always agree, either.
 Sometimes rather loudly.
 This goes to show how much of the process is subjective and that sometimes a rejection from one person may simply be an unfavorable opinion.

 Regardless of how the experience turns out, live action slushes are a great opportunity for feedback on your work.
-When I wrote the opening to First Command, I certainly had my live action slush experiences in mind.